 |

-Cheung Hing replaces China Village Seafood Restaurant in Belmont, California just off the Highway 101 Ralston Exit.
-The former have been around since 1996, serving dim sum during both lunch and dinner, as well as standard Cantonese Chinese cuisine but changed hands in 2022.
+Cheung Hing replaces China Village Seafood Restaurant in Belmont, California located just off the Highway 101’s Ralston Exit.
+The former had been around since 1996, serving dim sum during both lunch and dinner, as well as standard Cantonese Chinese cuisine, but changed hands in 2022.
 It appears that they may have a similar menu and chef from before.
 The interior and exterior are still the same too, so is the phone number.

 Dim sum costs more at dinner, presumably because it is freshly warmed up.
-We visited for a dim sum lunch and dinner.
-They use carts and servers to dish out their dim sum.
+We visited for a dim sum lunch.
+They use carts and servers to dish out their dim sum on weekends.
 Some stuff (hardcore Chinese dishes) keeps going round and round.
 They had 59 types of dim sum on their menu.
-Our last visit was in 2022.
+Our last visit was in fall 2023.

 Decor, Vibe – Cheung Hing is a small step up from typical Chinese restaurant decor.
 Lots of families and couples of all ages were dining.
-A nice mix of races.
+A nice mix of folks.

 Cheung Hing Menu

-Conclusion – This restaurant has really changed that much since changing hands.
-They come summer solid, classic dishes, not imaginative ones like that HL Peninsula.
+Conclusion – This restaurant hasn’t changed that much since the ownership flip.
+They serve solid, classic dishes, not modern imaginative ones like top spot HL Peninsula.
 Prices have gone straight up unfortunately.
-There aren’t that many dim sum options in this mid Peninsula area from San Mateo through Palo Alto, making the spot fairly busy even mid week for lunch.
+There aren’t that many dim sum options in this mid Peninsula area located from San Mateo through Palo Alto, making the spot fairly busy even mid week for lunch and a good bet.

 Cheung Hing Lunch Picks: